-Pendleton has performed twice at the Museum during Gardner After Hours (today called Third Thursdays).
-Shortly after his residency artist Joan Jonas invited him to participate in Reading Dante, a live reading and video performance.
-Filmed excerpts from this performance are now incorporated into Jonas' current Reading Dante video piece.
-Two years later Pendleton returned with a newly conceived work.
-Entitled three scenes (variation one), it used texts from sources and material from all of Pendleton's performances to date, which he reassembled and re-appropriated; invoking the notion of a retrospective. three scenes (variation one) incorporated a re-orchestrated interpretation of Stephin Merritt's pop song The Book of Love with vocalist Colin Killalea, a string quartet made up of Emily Deans, Marika Hughes, Yon Joo Lee, and Mazz Swift, and a vocal solo by classically-trained singer and future Gardner Artist-in-Residence, Alicia Hall Moran.
+Over the years Pendleton has returned to the Museum multiple times to participate in projects and install his own new works.
+Pendleton performed twice at the Museum during Gardner After Hours (later called Third Thursdays).
+Shortly after his residency, artist Joan Jonas invited him to participate in Reading Dante, a live reading and video performance.
+Filmed excerpts from this performance are now incorporated into Jonas' current Reading Dante video.
+Two years later, Pendleton returned with a newly conceived work.
+Entitled three scenes (variation one), the work used texts from sources and material from all of Pendleton's performances to date, which he reassembled and re-appropriated, invoking the notion of a retrospective. three scenes (variation one) incorporated a re-orchestrated interpretation of Stephin Merritt's pop song The Book of Love with vocalist Colin Killalea, a string quartet made up of Emily Deans, Marika Hughes, Yon Joo Lee, and Mazz Swift, and a vocal solo by classically-trained singer and future Gardner Artistin-Residence, Alicia Hall Moran.

 In 2020 Pendleton installed Elements of Me at the Museum, transforming the Fenway Gallery in the historic building into an immersive installation with collage and sculpture that explored the relationship between geometric abstraction, Blackness, and representation.
 In conjunction with the exhibition, he published a limited-edition artist book.
 As a special program that season, Pendleton showed Lorraine O'Grady: A Portrait, a film he had made with the artist in 2012.
 The screening was followed by a conversation between the two about representation in their respective careers.